TourDe Gracetown brings together riders for the South West’s Premier social bike ride.

 The commencement times and average speed categories are appended in the sign up section.
 We are also encouraging as many groups to attend and ride in YOUR colours whilst at the same time also supporting the charity by pre-purchasing our Event Jersey that you can then use in the course of the year to continually remind the cycling community about the Tour de Gracetown.

-We are equally fortunate to have great synergy partners in this year’s event namely St John of God Foundation, Telethon Adventurers and the Perth Integrated Health Cycling Group.
-They have together combined their expertise and experience to ensure that the 10th anniversary will be one of celebration yet with the sombre focus that our ride event is for a cause and that of children suffering from cancer.
+We are equally fortunate to have great synergy partners in this year’s event namely Rotary Club of Belmont, Ladybird Foundation and the Perth Integrated Health Cycling Group.
+They have together combined their expertise and experience to ensure that the ride event is for a cause – that of children suffering from cancer.

-Those with GPS enabled computers can also look forward to the provision of turn by turn GPX and TCX files and we are making arrangements to ensure that the Bike Valet will be available for those wishing to do the 55 km distance and still have transportation back to where we will be hosting our celebrations!
+Those with GPS enabled computers can also look forward to the provision of turn by turn GPX and TCX files.

 Spread the word and please SHARE the registration link with your friends and remember to LIKE and FOLLOW us on Facebook under Tour de Gracetown.